What is Trigeminal Neuralgia?

 CyberKnife trigeminal neuralgia radiosurgery is a non-invasive procedure that utilizes a LINAC attached to a robotic arm that delivers several precise consecutive radiation beams to a small portion of the trigeminal nerve without harming sensitive tissues surrounding it.
 Rigid head fixation is not required as in Gamma Knife.
 Treatment is delivered in a single session or treatment fraction.
 Both Gamma Knife and CyberKnife are performed as an outpatient treatment.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for trigeminal neuralgia.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for trigeminal neuralgia.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for trigeminal neuralgia.
 Dr. Lipani offers image guided brain surgery approaches for microvascular decompression (MVD) and the latest in noninvasive CyberKnife radiosurgery procedures for trigeminal neuralgia treatment, tailored to the needs of each patient.
-For state-of-the-art trigeminal neuralgia treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art trigeminal neuralgia treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!